rjeannelas/Project2_ETL-Mini-Project/README.md

 Practice building an ETL pipeline using Python and Pandas to extract and transform the data.
 Create four CSV files and use the CSV file data to create an ERD and a table schema.
 Finally, upload the CSV file data into a Postgres database.

-## Before You Begin
-Create a new repository, named Crowdfunding_ETL, for this project.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Rename the ETL_Mini_Project_Starter_Code.ipynb file with your first name initial and last name, for example, ETL_Mini_Project_NRomanoff.ipynb.
-Then, add this Jupyter notebook file and the Resources folder containing the crowdfunding.xlsx and the contacts.xlsx files to your repository.

 # Instructions

 ### Extract, transform, then export the crowdfunding.xlsx Excel data to create a Dataframe into the following subsections: